aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

 you catch a wrong approach after step one instead of after step five.
 It's skipped automatically for simple one-step requests, so you won't see a plan for "what does this function do."

+**On the wire, a plan is just a flat list of strings** - `["[x] Create the model", "[~] Build the route", "[ ] Add tests"]` - deliberately not a nested list of objects with separate description/status fields.
+Tool-calling reliability on smaller local models is known to degrade with schema complexity, and a flat string array is about as simple a shape as JSON schema supports; the `[x]`/`[~]`/`[ ]` prefix is parsed back out into a normal `{description, status}` structure before anything renders it, so the CLI panel and GUI checklist card look identical either way.
+If the model forgets the prefix entirely, that step is just treated as pending rather than causing an error.

 ## Connecting frontend, backend, and database

 Building each layer separately is the easy part - the tools above already covered that.
 What